-Once the candidate passes the oral board, they will have a complete background investigation completed.
+Once the candidate passes the oral board, a background investigation will be conducted.

 If the candidates passes the Chief’s interview and receives a "conditional offer of employment."
 Once the candidate receives this offer, they must have a medical examination and a drug test completed.